 View my full disclosure policy.

-- different furniture legs HERE, HERE, HERE and HERE or the ones in mine look like a modern peg leg.
+- different furniture legs HERE, HERE, and HERE or the ones in mine look like a modern peg legs.

 - long thick drill bit HERE or HERE

-Or you can take wooden body massagers apart and use the affordable various sized wood beads from that to make your own garland.
-This massager HERE only costs around $8 and has about 31 large beads on it.
+TIP: Or you can take wooden body massagers apart and use the affordable various-sized wood beads from that to make your own garland.
+This massager only costs around $8 and has about 31 large beads on it.
 You can’t find that price for wood beads at any craft store 😉

-The instructions are super short because it’s really a straight forward and easy project, where you don’t need to do a lot of steps.
+The instructions are super short because it’s really a straightforward and easy tutorial, where you don’t need to do a lot of steps.

 If you are buying legs or beads from Etsy then you can just ask the shop owner to maybe drill the holes for you all the way through the legs or beads.
 If you are buying from a home improvement store then you need to remove the screw and drill the holes yourself with the long drill bit.

 Here is a sneak peek of where the garland ended up this year.
 The fireplace mantel has been my favorite place to hang it for sure.

-Or you can use the unfinished wooden furniture legs and beads to make you own wood bead pendant like I have in our kitchen (click HERE for post):
+Or you can use the unfinished wooden furniture legs and beads to make your own wood bead pendant light as I have in our kitchen:

-As for me I love a huge chunky version.
+As for me, I love a huge chunky version.
 Mine is super heavy though but I was able to hang it with strong command hooks.
 And I love having the garland in my house all year long as regular home decor and not just holiday decor.